mirpl/mvp-ta-knowledge-base/docs/Using the Platform/Onboarding/Onboarding.md

 💡 Remember that you can add a new repository by the Settings menu.

 Are you absolutely sure entered data is just as you like it?
-If so, don’t hesitate to click the ‘Create new Process’ button.
+If so, don’t hesitate to click the ‘Create new Test’ button.

 It isn’t what you want to have on your list?
 Simply click the ‘Cancel’ button and come back to the form later.
 Only remember - there are no drafts here.